-The MG Car Club of Queensland Inc will be celebrating the 50th year of the Mount Cotton Hillclimb this month.
+The MG Car Club of Queensland Inc celebrated their 50th year of the Mount Cotton Hillclimb in February

-The celebration will feature four of the cars which ran in that first hillclimb 50 years ago.
-Dick Johnson, Club Patron and early competitor at Mt Cotton, is also set to be in attendance.
+The celebration featured four of the cars which ran in that first hillclimb 50 years ago.
+Dick Johnson, Club Patron and early competitor at Mt Cotton, was also in attendance.

-“A range of about 40 other cars have been chosen to show the diversity of machinery used in Hillclimbing over the last 50 years,” a statement from the club said.
+“A range of about 40 other cars were chosen to show the diversity of machinery used in Hillclimbing over the last 50 years,” a statement from the club said.

-“The MG Car Club of Queensland offers an open invitation to come along and enjoy the venue, chat with friends old and new, appreciate the display of cars and take the opportunity to chat at leisure with their owners and watch a number of them make demonstration runs on the circuit.”
+“The MG Car Club of Queensland offered an open invitation for all the come along and enjoy the venue, chat with friends old and new, appreciate the display of cars and take the opportunity to chat at leisure with their owners and watch a number of them make demonstration runs on the circuit.”

 Prior to the development of the Mt Cotton Hillclimb, MG Car Club members often travelled south of the border at venues such as Grafton and Tamworth to sample hillclimbing.